The Ultimate Guide to the Divorce Mediation Process

 With these and other factors at play, managing expectations about the time and effort required to succeed is crucial.
 Staying with the process when it gets most difficult can be one of the biggest challenges.

 When parties have reached agreement on all issues, the Mediator will draft a Memorandum of Understanding or Marital Separation Agreement.
 It is also possible to establish a temporary agreement, which allows you to try out new arrangements during your separation (for example, a parenting schedule) and refine them before making long-term decisions.
-Perhaps the most important result of the divorce mediation process is not the Agreement nor even the time and money saved in the process — Many of my clients say that the most valuable aspect of the mediation process was gaining clarity, perspective and confidence in a hopeful future.
+Perhaps the most important result of the divorce mediation process is not the Agreement nor even the time and money saved in the process — Many of my clients report that the most valuable aspect of the mediation process was gaining clarity, perspective and confidence in beginning a new and hopeful future.